blingopen/DCXRKit/Doc/UPython/ReadMe.md

 * The folder used to store the python files UPython generated.
 >public string runningFolder = "../Python";

-* The file used to store the python files UPython generated.
+* The file used to store the python files UPython generated and/or run this file on local by calling RunFromFile().
 >public string runningFile = "demo.py";

 * If shows the debug info at console.